-Employees and contractors must not engage in activities that would constitute, or reasonably appear to constitute, an unreasonable restraint of trade, unfair trade practice or other anti-competitive course of conduct in violation of competition and antitrust laws.
+Personnel must not engage in activities that would constitute, or reasonably appear to constitute, an unreasonable restraint of trade, unfair trade practice or other anti-competitive course of conduct in violation of competition and antitrust laws.
 Some activities that may be governed by these laws include, but are not limited to, arrangements between competitors relating to price-fixing, bid rigging and fixing or limiting production or supply.
-Competition and antitrust laws differ from country to country and employees should receive input and guidance from TransAlta Legal if they are unsure whether their activities may be regulated by these laws.
+Competition and antitrust laws differ from country to country and Personnel should receive input and guidance from TransAlta Legal if they are unsure whether their activities may be regulated by these laws.

-Respectful Work Environment
+Safe and Respectful Work Environment

-TransAlta is committed to a work environment where all employees and contractors feel safe and are valued for the diversity that they bring to our business.
+TransAlta is committed to a work environment where all Personnel feel safe and are valued for the diversity that they bring to our business.
 We honour domestic and internationally accepted labour standards and support the protection of human rights.
 TransAlta does not tolerate harassment or any acts of violence or threatening behaviour in the workplace.
 Generally speaking, harassment in the workplace is any improper comments or behaviour that demeans, humiliates or embarrasses a person, and that a reasonable person knows or should have known would be unwelcome.
 It includes actions (such as touching or pushing), comments (including jokes and name calling) and visual displays (such as posters and cartoons) which are perceived as insulting, intimidating, humiliating, hurtful, malicious, degrading or otherwise offensive to an individual, or which create an uncomfortable or threatening work environment, and includes sexual harassment, discriminatory harassment and other forms of harassment.
 Harassment can involve a single incident, or a series of incidents.
-Harassment can also occur on-line or through social media, as inappropriate emails, texts and social media posts can be equally hurtful.
+Harassment can also occur online or through social media, as inappropriate emails, texts and social media posts can be equally hurtful.
 Behaviour that may promote harassment or violence in the workplace is not tolerated.
-TransAlta has adopted specific policies to ensure a respectful work environment, and we refer you to HR Policies 550 and 551 (linked below).
+TransAlta has adopted specific policies to ensure a respectful work environment, and we refer you to Human Resources Policy 550 Human Rights and Discrimination and 551 Harassment and Violence Free Workplace.